shadmansc/Competitive-Problem-Solving-Rs69/README.md

 # Competitive-Problem-Solving-Rs69

-I didnt understand the problem at all.
+1.I didnt understand the problem at all.